Leonardo Nemer Caldeira Brant

 Leonardo Nemer Caldeira Brant (born 15 July 1966) is a Brazilian jurist and International law scholar.
 He serves as judge of the International Court of Justice since 4 November 2022.
 He is also a professor at the Federal University of Minas Gerais (UFMG) and the founder of the International Law Center (CEDIN), in Belo Horizonte.

-He was elected to the ICJ in the 2022 election following the death of Antônio Augusto Cançado Trindade.
-Brant had previously ran unsuccessfully for the International Criminal Court judges election, 2014.
+He was elected to the ICJ in the 2022 special election to complete the term of Antônio Augusto Cançado Trindade, after his passing.

 Education

 Brant graduated from the School of Law, Federal University of Minas Gerais, in 1991.
 In the same year, he obtained a Diploma of Advanced Studies in Human Rights at the Inter-American Institute of Human Rights.
 In 1993, he obtained a Master's Dregree in International Law at the Federal University of Minas Gerais, with the thesis "The Right to Development as a Human Right".

 From 1996 to 2000, Brant studied at Université Paris X - Nanterre, France, where he obtained his PhD.
 He was awarded Doctor of International Law with the thesis "L’autorité de la chose jugée en Droit International Public".
 His thesis was awarded with the "Prix du Ministère de la Recherche - Département Sciences de la Société de la République Française-Paris" in 2000.
 He also obtained a Diploma in Advanced Studies at the Institut International des Droits de L'Homme, Strasbourg, France (1996) and a Diploma in Advanced Studies at the United Nations Study Programme, Geneva, Switzerland (1997).